Honeybees can get drunk on fermented tree sap.

 Scientists put fake tails on chickens to understand how T-Rex might have walked.

 As the closest living relative to a T-Rex, any practical testing falls to the humble chicken.

 So researchers from the University of Chicago and the University of Chile found that chickens with raised tails walk vastly differently over chickens with natural tail features, showing them how a T-Rex would have walked.

 Mock naval battles were sometimes held in Rome’s Colosseum.

-Often thought of as the home of just the gladiatorial games, the Romans would sometimes flood the Colosseum with water from a nearby aqua-duct and hold full-scale mock naval battles for entertainment and to test out new technologies and tactics.
+Often thought of as the home of just the gladiatorial games, the Romans would sometimes flood the Colosseum with water from a nearby aqua-duct, hold full-scale mock naval battles for entertainment, and test new technologies and tactics.